fxpoet/vue-passthrough/README.md

 > Inspired by [PrimeVue's PassThrough API](https://primevue.org/passthrough/)

+> **For LLMs/AI Tools:** See [LLM.txt](https://github.com/fxpoet/vue-passthrough/blob/master/LLM.txt) for a concise API reference optimized for AI assistance.

 ## Features

 - **Flexible Style Customization**: Inject classes and HTML attributes into any component element from the outside